prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Steps 6: Display an ad
 {:.no_toc}

 Once you receive the ad it will be ready for display.
-Follow the [AdMob instructions](https://developers.google.com/admob/ios/interstitial#swift) instructions for displaying an ad.
+Follow the [AdMob instructions](https://developers.google.com/admob/ios/interstitial#swift) for displaying an ad.

 ## Rewarded API